awsdocs/aws-app-mesh-user-guide/doc_source/virtual_nodes.md

 1. If your virtual node expects ingress traffic, specify a **Port** and **Protocol** for the **Listener**\.

-1. If you want to configure a health check for your listener, ensure that **Health check enabled** is selected and then complete the following substeps\.
+1. If you want to configure a health check for your listener, ensure that **Health check enabled** is selected and then complete the following sub steps\.
 If not, clear this check box\.

    A health check policy is optional, but if you specify any values for a health policy, then you must specify values for **Healthy threshold**, **Health check interval**, **Health check protocol**, **Timeout period**, and **Unhealthy threshold**\.